PatrickL546/PixivUtil2-batch-plus-plus/README.md

 cookieFanbox =
 ```
  - Set up `Scripts settings.psm1`
  - To get started.
-Run `0 Start.ps1` in powershell
+Run `0 Start.ps1` in PowerShell
  - A normal flow will using option `[1]` then `[2]` and then `[4]`

 ## Menu